On projective 3-folds of general type with small positive geometric genus: Introduction

 The idea of this paper naturally works for the case $p_g(X)=2$.
 Being aware of the fact that the length of this paper would be too long to be tolerated by any journal.
 We would rather make the announcement here:

 {\bf Theorem Z.} {\em Let $X$ be a minimal projective 3-fold of general type with $p_g(X)= 2$.
-Then there is an explicit finite set ${\mathbb S}_2$ such that one of the following statements is true: \begin{itemize} \item[(1)] $\varphi_{6,X}$ is birational onto its image; \item[(2)] $X$ is canonically fibered by a $(2,3)$-surface class of canonical degree $\frac{1}{2}$, in which case $\varphi_{6,X}$ is non-birational; \item[(3)] $X$ is canonically fibered by a $(1,2)$-surface class and ${\mathbb B}(X)\in {\mathbb S}_2$, in which case $\varphi_{6,X}$ is non-birational. \end{itemize}}
+Then $\varphi_{6,X}$ is not birational onto its image if and only if either \begin{itemize} \item[(i)] $X$ is canonically fibered with $(2,3)$-surfaces fibres of canonical degree $\frac{1}{2}$, or \item[(ii)] $X$ is canonically fibered with $(1,2)$-surface fibres and ${\mathbb B}(X)$ belongs to an explicitly described finite set $ {\mathbb S}_2$. \end{itemize}}

-\begin{rem} The existence of threefolds described in Theorem \ref{thm_pg3}(2) and Theorem Z(3) follows from Example \ref{EXF}.
-We do not know whether any threefolds with properties described in Theorem \ref{main1}(ii), Theorem \ref{thm_pg3}(3), Theorem Z(2) and Theorem Z(3) might exist.
+\begin{rem} The existence of threefolds described in Theorem \ref{thm_pg3}(i) and Theorem Z(ii) follows from Example \ref{EXF}.
+We do not know the existence of threefolds described in Theorem \ref{main1}(ii), Theorem \ref{thm_pg3}(ii) and Theorem Z(i).
 A complete list of the elements of the sets ${\mathbb S}_3$ and ${\mathbb S}_2$ can be found at the following webpage.

 \end{rem}